ig3/srf-scheduler/README.md

  * new cards in the current calendar day < `config.maxNewCardsPerDay`; and
  * there are no overdue cards

-New cards are presented interleaved with review cards if there are cards due, unless estimated study time is less than `config.minStudyTime`.

-If average study time is less than `config.minStudyTime` then new cards are presented when there are no cards due.
+New cards are presented when there are no due cards if either average study time or predicted study time in the next 24 hours are less than `config.goModeThreshold`.
+Otherwise new cards are presented interleaved between due cards.

 For these controls, average study time is determined from:
  * actual study time in the past 24 hours